sealchain-project/sealchain/binary/README.md

-# cardano-sl-binary
+# sealchain-binary

-Binary serialisation and deserialisation for Cardano SL.
+Binary serialisation and deserialisation for Sealchain.

 This library is built on top of the [binary] and [cborg] packages and implement space efficient serialising and deserialising of Haskell data types to and from